Donetsk Ukraine Travel Guide

 Controlled by the self-proclaimed Donetsk People's Republic (DPR) and effectively occupied by the Russian Federation.

-The city experienced steady growth and development, drawing people from across the area for employment and opportunities.
+The city experienced steady growth and development, drawing people from across the region for employment and opportunities.

-A robust local economy with numerous businesses, markets, and services catered to a large urban demographic.
+A robust local economy featuring plenty of businesses, markets, and services catered to a large urban demographic.

 Its universities, hospitals, and cultural institutions served a broad surrounding area.